dpratchley/secws/lab700/lab700_database_audit.md

 			order by EVENT_TIMESTAMP desc;``

 Let us use it to view recent audit records.
+The query will pause for you to view the results.
+Press Return to view the next page.

 ````
 $ <copy>aud_95_view_audit.sh</copy>